Quincy Brown Pictures: Kourtney Kardashian’s New Boyfriend Is Diddy’s 25-Year-Old Son

 He almost had a chance for a much bigger break.
 Quincy Brown was offered a role on the smash hit Empire, but turned it down after looking over the contract with his dad.

-“Basically, I pretty much booked the role,” he said in an interview on Power 105.1 The Breakfast Club (via Centric).
+“Basically, I pretty much booked the role,” he said in an interview on Power 105.1 The Breakfast Club, via Centric.
 “Dealing with a show like that, it breaks down almost like a ‘Glee.’
 It breaks down theatrically and musically.
 Theatrically, it was an absolutely good deal.
 No complaints there at all.
 I was ready to go, but they didn’t let me know that there was a mandatory music side that came with the theatrical contract [like a 360 deal].”

-Quincy Brown has also done work as a model model, even sharing some of his posed shots with his nearly 2 million Instagram followers.
+Quincy Brown has also done work as a model, even sharing some of his posed shots with his nearly 2 million Instagram followers.

 Celebrating an amazing first season of #STAR with #deleontequila!
 Thank you to all the fans that tuned in to the finale tonight.
 Who's ready for season two?!